mcmah309/error_set/README.md

 #### `err_trail`

-[err_trail](https://github.com/mcmah309/error_set/tree/master/err_trail) is a great way to handle context of errors as they propogate through the callstack in a `eros`/`anyhow` way.
+[err_trail](https://github.com/mcmah309/error_set/tree/master/err_trail) is a great way to handle context of errors as they propagate through the callstack in a `eros`/`anyhow` way.
 See the link for more info.

 #### `eros`

-[eros](https://github.com/mcmah309/eros) is another great way to handle context as errors propogate through the callstack and capture `Backtrace`.
+[eros](https://github.com/mcmah309/eros) is another great way to handle context as errors propagate through the callstack and capture `Backtrace`.
 This crate is aware of the `TracedError` type (also aliased `TE`) from this crate.
 This type adds a `Backtrace` to the error.

 ```rust
 use eros::TracedError;